ratulparui/Digital_VLSI_SoC_Design_And_Planning/README.md

 - Now, we have to replace exisiting gate-level-netlist existing in the ```results/synthesis``` directory.
 By giving the following command in OpenSTA

       write_verilog /home/vsduser/desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/21-05_07-43/results/synthesis/picorv32a.synthesis.v
-- We again run STA and try minimizing the negative slack.
+- We again run floorplan and placement by giving the following commands

 - We run cts by giving the following command

       run_cts